 In presentations and reports, bar graphs are a very effective visual.
 They are popular because they help the reader to detect patterns or trends significantly more simply than looking at a table of numerical data.

-Bar chart contain two types of variables: dependent variables, independent variables.
+Bar charts contain two types of variables: dependent variables, and independent variables.
 The dependent variables may be discrete or continuous.
 But independent variable only contains discrete values.

 The height is the dependent variable, which is plotted on the vertical or horizontal axis.
 Because we’re attempting to establish a link between two measures.